crowdin/vscode-crowdin/README.md

 ## Features

 New component will be introduced in Activity Bar called *Crowdin Explorer*.
-Plugin will scan each workspace for Crowdin specific configuration file and will build tree with translations.
+Plugin will scan each workspace for Crowdin specific configuration file and will build tree with source files.
-In *Crowdin Explorer* you can upload those translations into Crowdin or download them from it.
+In *Crowdin Explorer* you can upload those files into Crowdin and download translations.

 ![Plugin](resources/plugin.png)